Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures

 \subsubsection{Distribution function in the Riccatti matrices parametrization}

-The choice for the the distribution functions $x$ and $\tilde{x}$ is not unique \cite{Eschrig_PRB2009} .
-Here, the choice of the functions $x$ and $\tilde{x}$ gives the simpler for the kinetic equations.
-These distribution funcitons are related to the distribution function $h$ and $\tilde{h}$ introduced by Larkin and Ovchinikov as \cite{Eschrig_PRB2009} :
+The choice for the the distribution functions $x$ and $\tilde{x}$ is not unique \cite{Eschrig_PRB2009}.
+The choice of the functions $x$ and $\tilde{x}$ leads to a simplification of the kinetic equations.
+These distribution functions are related to the distribution function $h$ and $\tilde{h}$ introduced by Larkin and Ovchinikov as \cite{Eschrig_PRB2009} by

 where $\tilde{h}$ can be deduced by applying the $\tilde{...}$ transformation to the function $h$.
-The distribution function $h$ can be related to the distribution functions for electrons and holes $f$ and $\tilde{f}$ by the relation :
+The distribution function $h$ can be related to the distribution functions for electrons and holes $f$ and $\tilde{f}$ by the relation

 From the resolution of the kinetic equation, we can calculate the space dependency of the distribution function in the system.